Policy statement

 Sensitive information may be collected when:

-• you contact or engage with our support services, and information is collected in order to provide tailored and personalised information and services to you; and
+- you contact or engage with our support services, and information is collected in order to provide tailored and pyou contact or engage with our support services, and information is collected in order to provide tailored and personalised information and services to you;

 In certain circumstances, we collect de-identified health information to continuously monitor and improve the services that deliver patient related care and for other purposes.

 You do not have to provide sensitive information to us.
-We will not collect sensitive information about you without your consent.
+We will only collect sensitive information where it is reasonably necessary and directly related to our functions and activities.

 Direct collection